jmjatlanta/bitshares-core-wiki/Git-Flow.md

 **Note 3:** When creating tag for testnet do it from the command line with `git tag`.
 Github don't have the option to create a tag without a release.

 **Note 4:** <strike>the tag commit can be changed</strike>.
 Don't change tags on github.
 This is a source of confusion, and of irreproducible bug reports.
-Make new one is better (ex: test-2.0.180321b or wait 1 day).
+Make new one is better (ex: test-3.0.1).

 **Note 5:** Do not mark releases as "pre release" unless there is a real new version coming immediately after.
 Never upgrade "pre release" to "release" as new emails to subscribers will not be sent when doing so.